aws-amplify/amplify-js/docs/media/authentication_guide.md

 ## Integration

-### 1. Call APIs
+### Common Use Cases

-APIs can be used in any Javascript framework.
-[API Reference](api_reference.md) has full list.
-Below are some examples to get started.
+AWS Amplify Authentication module exposes set of APIs to be used in any JavaScript framework.
+Please check [AWS Amplify API Reference](/api/classes/authclass.html) for full API list.

+Here, we provide examples for most common authentication use cases:

 #### Sign In
 ```js